Harassment and illegal evictions

 We will start legal proceedings if we think there is enough evidence of harassment or illegal eviction.

-You could also contact a legal adviser, a Citizens Advice Bureau (link opens in new window) or Shelter’s housing advice helpline (link opens in new window).
+You could also contact a legal adviser, a branch of Citizens Advice (link opens in new window) or Shelter’s housing advice helpline (link opens in new window).

 If physical violence is involved, contact the police.